cosmos72/gomacro/README.md

 ALPHA.

-The intepreter works for simple variable definitions and unary/binary expressions using booleans, integers, floats and complex numbers.
+The intepreter works for simple variable definitions, simple function calls (no imports yet, so builtins only) and unary/binary expressions using strings, booleans, integers, floats and complex numbers.

 A lot of things are still missing:
-* support for strings, arrays, slices, maps, channels
+* support for arrays, slices, maps, channels
 * fields access (a.b)
-* function calls
 * function definitions
 * struct and interface definitions
-* packages
+* packages and imports
 * macros